pivotal/docs-tap/api-auto-registration/usage.hbs.md

 # API Auto Registration Usage

-## <a id='usage'></a>Using Supply Chains
+## <a id='usage'></a>Using Out Of The Box Supply Chains

-In order to auto register your api with tap gui you just need to make a couple of modifications to your workload yaml.
+All of the Out-Of-The-Box supply chains have been modified so that they can utilize API Auto Registration.
+If want your Workload to be auto registered all you need to do is make a couple of modifications to your workload yaml as described below

 1. Add the label `apis.apps.tanzu.vmware.com/register-api: "true"`
 1. Add a param of `type api_descriptor`